musketyr/musketyr.github.com/_posts/2013-04-03-everyday-gaelyk-common-query-dsl-pitfalls.md

 Using Query DSL you should basically always take care about two important things:

 1. Property names are always converted to String, this is may make mess if the variable with the same name is already defined (even in Gaelyk shortcut bindings).
+Use String constants instead of property names in case of any possible name conflict.
-2. All properties you're querying are indexed.
+2. All properties you're querying must be indexed.
 When using `@Entity` annotations all the properties are unindexed by default.

 {% include JB/setup %}